Filipaml/Performance-Benchmarking-Cryptography/README.md

 Efficiency: SHA-256 proved to be the fastest mechanism, often taking half the time required by AES for the same file sizes

 ## Experimental Results
-[cite_start]The following table shows the mean execution time (in microseconds) for each algorithm, based on 100 iterations per file size[cite: 167]:
+The following table shows the mean execution time (in microseconds) for each algorithm, based on 100 iterations per file size:

 | File Size (Bytes) | AES Encryption (µs) | AES Decryption (µs) | RSA Encryption (µs) | RSA Decryption (µs) | SHA-256 Digest (µs) |
 | :--- | :--- | :--- | :--- | :--- | :--- |